 The applicant is entitled to challenge the application of the concept of first country of asylum in relation to his or her specific circumstances.

-The first country of asylum concept was applied twice in 2020, including in relation to a gay man from Burundi who was granted refugee protection in Uganda.
+The first country of asylum concept was applied twice in 2020, including in relation to a gay man from Burundi who was granted refugee protection in Uganda, but the author of this report cannot claim with certainty if this concept was applied in 2021.
 According to the BCHR legal representatives, the Asylum Office failed to assess the risk and problems that the applicant faced as a gay man in Uganda and the persecution that he was subjected to by Ugandan security forces.
 Another problem that was flagged by BCHR lawyers is the fact that the applicant was left only one day to provide evidence and challenge the application of the first country of asylum concept.
-In other case of Burundian applicant, the Asylum Office informed BCHR on its inclination to apply the safe third country concept in relation Ruanda, but this decision was not rendered in 2020.
+Asylum Commission rejected BCHR’s appeal, but the Administrative Court upheld it stating in essence that the time which was left to the applicant to dispute the safety in the first country of asylum was insufficient.
 Another case concerns the client of APC whose asylum application was dismissed because he was granted UNHCR refugee mandate status in Turkey.
 All three instances took a stance that Turkey should be considered as a first country of asylum, even though the protection was granted by UNHCR.

 Article 43(1) Asylum Act.